yiireerp/core/docs/GETTING_STARTED.md

 **Indexing:**
 - UUIDs are slightly slower for indexing than integers
-- **Impact:** Negligible for tenant tables (low write volume)
+- **Impact:** Negligible for organization tables (low write volume)

 **Best Practices:**
-- Use UUIDs for tenants, users, and other publicly-exposed entities
+- Use UUIDs for organizations, users, and other publicly-exposed entities
 - Use integers for high-volume internal tables if needed
 - Laravel's `HasUuids` trait uses ordered UUIDs (ULID-style) for better performance